joetanx/mslab/secops-notes.md

 #### 1.4.3.
 Threat Intelligence Platform (TIP)

-TIP enhances detection

 TIP integrates with SIEM and SOAR to provide contextual insights on emerging threats, helping security teams prioritize incidents based on real-world intelligence.

 It enhances detection and helps organizations proactively identify and mitigate threats.

 #### 1.4.4.
-Intrustion Detection and Prevention Systems (IDPS)
+Network Security: Intrustion Detection and Prevention Systems (IDPS), Network Detection and Response (NDR) and Network Traffic Analysis (NTA)

-IDPS technologies monitor network and system activities to detect malicious behavior and block potential attacks.
-Intrusion detection systems (IDS) alert security teams, while intrusion prevention systems (IPS) actively take measures to stop threats in real time.
+Network security technologies analyze network traffic to protects the network.

+They continuously monitor network behavior to identify anomalies, such as lateral movement or command-and-control traffic.

+Alerts from IDPS can be fed into SIEM for further investigation.

 #### 1.4.5.
-Network Traffic Analysis (NTA)

-NTA tools analyze network traffic patterns to identify anomalies, malicious activities, and potential data breaches.
-They help detect advanced threats, including lateral movement and command-and-control communication.
+Extended Detection and Response (XDR) - including EDR and NDR

+XDR enhances traditional endpoint and network security by integrating data across multiple security layers.

+It provides broader threat visibility and automated incident response across endpoints, networks, and cloud environments.

 #### 1.4.6.
-Extended Detection and Response (XDR) - including EDR and NDR

-XDR enhances traditional endpoint detection and response (EDR) and network detection and response (NDR) by integrating data across multiple security layers.
-It offers advanced threat detection and automated response to improve security posture.
+Cloud Native Application Protection Platform (CNAPP)

+CNAPP provides comprehensive security for cloud workloads, integrating Cloud Infrastructure Entitlement Management (CIEM), Cloud Security Posture Management (CSPM), and Cloud Workload Protection Platform (CWPP) to improve security posture and secure identities, configurations, and workloads in cloud environments.

 #### 1.4.7.
-Cloud Native Application Protection Platform (CNAPP) - including CIEM, CSPM, CWPP

-CNAPP solutions provide comprehensive security for cloud applications, integrating Cloud Infrastructure Entitlement Management (CIEM), Cloud Security Posture Management (CSPM), and Cloud Workload Protection Platform (CWPP) to secure identities, configurations, and workloads in cloud environments.

-#### 1.4.8.
 Vulnerability Management (VM)

 VM solutions continuously scan and assess assets to identify security weaknesses.
 They prioritize vulnerabilities based on severity and potential impact, helping organizations remediate risks before exploitation.

-#### 1.4.9.
+#### 1.4.8.
 External Attack Surface Management (EASM)

-EASM focuses on identifying and securing externally exposed assets, such as cloud services, web applications, and third-party integrations.
-It helps organizations understand their attack surface and mitigate risks from shadow IT and misconfigurations.
+EASM continuously scans and and secures externally exposed assets, such as cloud services, web applications, and third-party integrations.

+It helps security teams understand their attack surface and identify misconfigurations and exposed assets that could be exploited by attackers.

 ## 2. Incident Response